maqboolkhan/kubernetes-fullstack-tutorial/README.md

 # Simpei Todo Application

-A full-stack todo application with Vue.js frontend, FastAPI backend and SQLite as database, designed for learning and easy understanding of deployment using **Kubernetes** with or without **Helm** and also using Docker Compose.
-Hence, I did not care about code quality of both projects.
-I just made sure it works!
+This repository demonstrates how to deploy a full-stack Todo application with a Vue.js frontend, a FastAPI backend, and an SQLite database.
+The project is designed for learning purposes, with the goal of making Kubernetes deployment easy to understand.
+It includes examples of deployment using Kubernetes, both with and without Helm, as well as using Docker Compose.

+I created this project because, while it is relatively easy to find resources for learning Kubernetes itself, I could not find a clear tutorial that shows how to deploy a full-stack application with custom docker images and persistent data.
+This repository aims to fill that gap and provide a practical example that learners can follow.

-Before you start learning Kuberenetes, I assume you are familiar with Docker.
-This README is intensive but only explain much!
-This repository is not about explaining you all the `kubectl` commands or how to debug, it is more about how to deploy your fullstack app using Kubernetes.
-In order to learn Kubernetes properly, checkout [Techworld with Nana](https://www.youtube.com/@TechWorldwithNana) or Linkedin Learning [courses](https://www.linkedin.com/learning/search?keywords=kubernetes&promptType=LEARNER_TYPED).
+Before diving in, I assume you are already familiar with Docker and have basic overview of Kubernetes.
+This README is intensive but only explains much!
+This repository is not about explaining all the `kubectl` commands or how to debug, it is more about how to deploy your fullstack app using Kubernetes.
+In order to learn Kubernetes properly, checkout [Techworld with Nana](https://www.youtube.com/@TechWorldwithNana) or Linkedin Learning [courses](https://www.linkedin.com/learning/search?keywords=kubernetes).

  I used `Claude Sonnet 4.0` and [Kiro](https://kiro.dev) to generate both UI and API projects as I wanted to focus on Kubernetes part of this project.
-Once, both projects were generated I did Kubernetes part myself.
-You can find README files in both projects, however they were generated with `Claude` too!
+You can find README files in both projects, however they were generated with `Claude` too.
+Once both projects were generated, I did the Kubernetes part myself.

 ## Table of Contents